protyagov/largest-number/README.md

 **Runtime**

-We have soring, which is n•log(n).
-Compare function best case is O(1) and worsed case O(k) where k is number of digits in one of the numbers.
+We have sorting, which is n•log(n).
+Compare function best case is O(1) and worse case O(k) where k is number of digits in one of the numbers.
 So, we get therefore
 **k•n•log(n)**

 LeetCode says my solution runs about average, 50% of all online submissions which is expected because faster would be to convert AB and BA to numbers and compare but it would not be that interesting.